|Type of tour:||Guided|

 Burma, or Myanmar as it is now known, is the western gateway to Southeast Asia, straddling two of Asia’s great rivers and the mountainous foothills of the Himalayas.
 The diversity of its people, culture, and topography combined with a rich history, make it one of the region’s most fascinating and beautiful countries.

-From the heights of Mt.
-Popa we will cycle down to the ancient city of Bagan and cycle amongst the pagodas, stupas, and temples dominating a river valley that once formed the centre of a great and deeply religious empire.
+We cycle on by the former capital of an ancient kingdom before heading up to the magnificent heights of Mt.
+Popa and the famous shrine perched high above.
+A downhill ride takes us to the ancient city of Bagan where we spend the morning cycling amongst the pagodas, stupas, and temples dominating a river valley that once formed the centre of a great and deeply religious empire.
+Our tour ends in Yangon with time for some shopping at the local market.

 Due to the popularity of Burma as a destination we highly recommend booking early to guarantee your place on the tour.
 Bookings less than 30 days before departure run the risk of not being confirmed.